PravNJ/PCT-stars-GALAH/README.md

-# PCT-stars-GALAH
+# PCT Stars Clustering Prototype

-PCT Stars - Master's thesis work
+This code uses DTW and agglomerative hierarchical clustering to separate PCT stars into a number of clusters.
+The dataset is not labeled with respect to PCT morphology.